An argument about why everyone is a gamer whether they realize it or not as the world seeks to gamify various aspects of our lives.

 Epic Win is an app by Rexbox and SuperMono that aims to make completing chores feel like a role-playing game.
 Whenever you accomplish a task in your t0-do list, you can improve your character’s skills and gain some loot in the context of an on-going quest.

 I’m sure there are many other games that employ this tactic, so forgive me if I don’t mention some.
-However, these are some examples on how gaming elements are incorporated to make it appealing to gamers and non-gamers alike.
+However, these are some examples on how various online gaming elements are incorporated to make it appealing to gamers and non-gamers alike.
 You might say that this strategy would only work towards the gaming audience.
 For Epic Win, yes that may be true since but Six to Start’s apps can easily appeal to those who don’t play video games at all.
 It’s not like you need to be a gamer to appreciate zombies and action packed storytelling.

 Another app I’d like to share with you is called Duolingo.
 It’s an app that offers fun and comprehensive language courses for free.
 Yeah, I hope Rosetta Stone heard me because their products are too expensive.
 The gaming aspect of it is that their are leader boards and the app notifies you if your friends have overtaken you in a particular language.
 You have lives/hearts during each lesson which challenges you not to screw up.
 You also get rewarded with lingots to buy bonuses that can either make you look cool or give you more hearts.
 I think that Duolingo is a bit more subtle in its gamification since it doesn’t push the idea as much that it’s like a “game” unlike the first two.